eecs485staff/primer-spec/docs/USAGE_ADVANCED.md

   C-->D;
 ```
 {:
-  data-title="Basic example of a flowcchart"
+  data-title="Basic example of a flowchart"
   data-description="A links to B and C. B and C link to D."
 }
 ````